Code of Conduct

 Violations shall consist of but are not limited to:

-other conduct which threatens or endangers the health or safety of any person including,
+Any physical abuse, verbal abuse, threats, intimidation, harassment, coercion, and/or other conduct which threatens or endangers the health or safety of any person including, but not limited to, the following:

-- Threats against persons or property.
+- Direct verbal, written, or electronic abuse or threat against persons or property.

 Section V: Posting and Chalking